 ½ tsp garlic powder

-1 ½-2 tsp fresh marjoram or 1 tsp dried marjoram
+1 ½-2 tsp chopped fresh marjoram (OR 1 tsp dried marjoram)

 1 medium onion, finely chopped